-In the forties of the last century, S. S. Kety and C. F. Sehmidt presented a method for quantitatively determining the rate of cerebral blood flow [11, 12] using blood gases as indicators.
-Subsequently, the techniques became widespread in various modifications and served as an impetus for the development of techniques based on the saturation of the brain tissue with diffusible indicators [13].
-The Kety-Sehmidt method subsequently became the reference method for measuring cerebral blood flow [14].
-The method for assessing blood flow velocity according to the Kety-Sehmidt principle with a diffusing radioactive indicator krypton was introduced by V. M. Lewis [15].
-J. R. Rees (1970) established the difference in blood flow velocity in the gray and white matter [16].
-H. I. Glass and A. M. Harper developed a technique for measuring xenon clearance [17, 18].
+In the 40s of the last century, SS Kety and C. F. Sehmidt presented a method for quantifying the rate of cerebral blood flow [11, 12] using blood gases as indicators.
+Subsequently, the methods became widespread in various modifications and served as an impetus for the development of methods based on the saturation of the brain tissue with diffusible indicators [13].
+The Kety - Sehmidt method subsequently became the reference method for measuring cerebral blood flow [14].
+The method for assessing blood flow velocity according to the Kety - Sehmidt principle with a diffusing - radioactive indicator krypton was introduced by V. M. Lewis [15].
+JR Rees (1970) established the difference in blood flow velocity in the gray and white matter [16].
+HI Glass and AM Harper developed a technique for measuring xenon clearance [17, 18].
 Non-invasive techniques based on the inhalation of radioactive inert gases have become widespread in the study of cerebral blood flow [16].

-The next step was the transition to non-diffusing contrast agents [6, 16].
-The theoretical basis of the indicator washout method was prepared by K. L. Zierler [19].
+The next step was the transition to nondiffusing contrast agents [6, 16].
+The theoretical basis of the indicator washout method was prepared by KL Zierler [19].
 He found that the average transit time of the indicator through the tissue is the ratio of the area under the curve (A) and its first peak (H), i.e. t = A/H per minute [20].
-The work of R Meier and K. L. Zierler [21] provides a mathematical justification for the indicator dilution theory and demonstrates that the average transit time is the ratio of blood volume to blood flow velocity.
-According to the principle of central volume, which is common to all methods for assessing tissue perfusion, these parameters are related by the ratio CBV (cerebral blood volume; cerebral blood volume) = CBF (cerebral blood flow; cerebral blood flow)xMTT (mean transit time; mean transit time).
-Based on the works of K. L. Zierler, a direction was formed for studying the speed indicators of blood flow in the brain according to the dynamics of the density of non-diffusing radiopaque indicators.
-A great contribution was made by S. K. Hilal [22], who developed the method of X-ray densitometry for calculating the blood flow velocity in the arteries.
-N. A. Lassen at that time quite fully presented a review of methods for assessing cerebral blood flow in the review [23].
+R Meier and KL Zierler [21] provide a mathematical substantiation of the indicator dilution theory and demonstrate that the mean transit time is the ratio of blood volume to blood flow velocity.
+According to the principle of central volume, which is common to all methods of assessing tissue perfusion, these parameters are related by the ratio CBV (cerebral blood volume; cerebral blood volume) = CBF (cerebral blood flow; cerebral blood flow) MTT (mean transit time; mean transit time).
+Based on the works of K. L. Zierler a direction was formed to study the speed indicators of blood flow in the brain according to the dynamics of the density of non-diffusing radiopaque indicators.
+A great contribution was made by S. K. Hilal [22], who developed the technique of X-ray densitometry for calculating the blood flow velocity in the arteries.
+NA Lassen at that time quite fully presented an overview of methods for assessing cerebral blood flow in the review [23].

 For a short time, the quantitative assessment of cerebral blood flow was based on X-ray videodensitometry [24].
 The first use of video densitometry for assessing blood flow was with the use of analog densitometers.
-The method of fluorescent excitation was also used [15].
+The technique of fluorescent excitation was also used [25].